brendacs/colludia-gatsby/src/content/posts/news/2021-03-13-minute-of-islands-release.md

 While the gameplay sounds intriguing enough by itself, attention also has to be given to the comic art style 2D visuals too.
 The illustrations are intricate, the colors are vibrant, and the scenes are awe-inspiring.
 In fact, the art is so nice that many of your screenshots could probably make for beautiful [desktop wallpapers](https://minute-of-islands.com/download-goodies/).

-We're absolutely looking forward to picking up this title and spending many, many minutes playing Minute of Islands.
+I'm absolutely looking forward to picking up this title and spending many, many minutes playing Minute of Islands.

 [image0]: ../../../images/post/minuteofislands/MinuteOfIslands0.webp